Joe Exter: Professional

 In his rookie season, Exter went 8-2-0 in 15 games and led the team with a .924 save percentage.
 Since Exter played more than ten games in his rookie season, this activated a clause in his contract that required the Wilkes-Barre/Scranton Penguins to re-sign Exter for the following season.

 During the 2004-05 season (which coincided with the NHL lockout), Exter shared goaltending duties with Pittsburgh Penguins draft picks Dany Sabourin and Andy Chiodo.
 Coincidentally, Ben Eaves, brother of Patrick Eaves and also a Penguins draft pick, was also a member of the 2004-05 Nailers.
 Exter finished the season 10-13-2 with a career-high four shutouts.

-Retirement
+Coaching career

 Upon his retirement, Exter became involved in coaching.
 He started as an assistant coach with American International College during the 2005-06 season.
-Since 2008, Exter has been involved with both the US U18 and U20 programs, being named the first full-time goaltender coach in program history.
+From 2008 to 2012, Exter was involved with both the US U18 and U20 programs, being named the first full-time goaltender coach in program history.
+During his tenure the teams brought home 3 gold medals.